ZhiyuanYaoJ/SimLB/README.md

-# RL-LB

-> Reinforcement-Learning-Based Load Balancing in Data Centers
+# HLB - Towards Load-Aware Load Balancing

 To get started, go to [bootstrap.ipynb](notebooks/demo/bootstrap.ipynb).

-Documentation of the simulator can be found [here](src/../README.md).
+Documentation of the simulator can be found [here](src/README.md).

+Reproducability is achieved in [simulator-analysis.ipynb](notebooks/simulator-analysis.ipynb).